 Final Verdict

-The choice between Datagma and ZoomInfo depends on where your team sits in its growth and what you need from a data provider.
+The choice between Datagma and ZoomInfo depends on where your team sits in its growth and what you need from a data platform.

 Get started with Datagma here.

-Choose ZoomInfo if your team has outgrown standalone enrichment and needs the full picture: who to contact, when they're in-market, why a deal is moving, and what to do next.
+Choose ZoomInfo if your team has outgrown standalone enrichment and needs the full picture: who to contact, when they are in-market, why a deal is moving, and what to do next.
 ZoomInfo's combination of verified data, the GTM Context Graph for deal intelligence, and access through GTM Workspace, GTM Studio, and APIs gives sales, marketing, and RevOps teams a single platform that turns data into action.
-The enterprise certifications, 120+ integrations, and proven results at companies like Snowflake, Seismic, and Thomson Reuters make it the platform for teams operating at scale.

 Get started with ZoomInfo here.